CrossOver 22.0.0 User Guide

 After startup, you can unlock CrossOver by going to CrossOver > Unlock CrossOver.

-Enter your email address and password in the CrossOver Trial dialog box, and click Unlock.
+Enter the email address and password associated with your codeweavers.com account in the CrossOver Trial dialog box and click Unlock.

 Note: If unlocking for all users, you need your Mac username and password.

-Next, enter your email address and password in the dialog and click Unlock.
+Enter the email address and password associated with your codeweavers.com account in the Unlock CrossOver dialog box and click Unlock.

 Unlocking from the Command Line